 The average American gets 7-8 hours of sleep per night, with an average bedtime at 10:55pm.
 That’s a good question.
-Why is it that we still walk around like zombies if caffeine only lasts for about four hours?
+Why is it that I still walk around like zombies if caffeine only lasts for about four hours?

 Despite sleeping for the recommended number of hours per night, many Americans don’t feel well-rested because they’re not getting quality sleep.
 You should consider implementing some changes to improve your sleep quality.
 More than 3/4 of the people in America report their sleep quality as being below average.
 Nearly nine million Americans use sleep aids.

 Table Of Contents

 Habits of Successful Sleep

 If you’re struggling to fall or stay asleep, there are healthy ways to improve your sleep quality.
 Try cutting back on caffeine and alcohol in the evenings, getting regular exercise, and including things that relax you before bedtime.

 Mindfulness activities like meditation are also a good idea for those who want a little variety in their lives.
 The environment I sleep in and how I go about my daily routine can play a huge role in the quality of sleep I get.
 If you make a few simple changes, you’ll be catching those zzz’s before you know it!

 Dial in Your Sleeping Environment

 The most effective way to train my bodies to sleep well is by going to bed only when sleepy and immediately getting into a sleep routine.
 Watching TV or answering emails in bed leads the body to associate the ting with arousal, which can make it more difficult for us to fall asleep.
 Pets in bed can be great for snuggling, but 53% of people who sleep with their pets say that their pets have a negative impact on their sleep.
 Also, if you recently moved in with your partner, learning one another’s sleep schedules and evening routines is really important to dial in.